Trainings and Packages. NEW!

 Being a billion turnover cytostatic drug with the API patent expiration in 2010, docetaxel was for years in the centre of interest of the generic community.
 Numerous patent hurdles in the complicated API synthesis were solved by only a few companies.

-The same issue was to be solved regarding the formulation the ever-greening patents intended to prolong the originator market exclusivity effectively till 2014.
+Likewise, the formulation was covered by several patents prolonging the originator market exclusivity effectively till 2014.
 Several solutions were devised by generic companies, all of these changing the composition in a way that clinical trials (bio-equivalence and beyond) were required to approve the formulation.

 Dex-ibuprofen Proprietary Dosage Forms (Value Added Generics)